Xi Zhi Men Church - the folder with inside mass times, a map, and a small history of the church.

 Alternative Names for the Northern Church

 As mentioned above the history of the current Northern Church has been long and rather complicated.
 As a result of this there is a rather long list of alternative names for the Northern Church, which can be rather confusing.
 The first original name of the Church is Church of the Holy Savior.
-However, because of it's magnificence and Glory the site was soon dubbed Western Cathedral and both names could be used.
+However, because of its magnificence and Glory the site was soon dubbed Western Cathedral and both names could be used.
 This situation remained untill the Jesuit Order (Society) wad disbanded on orders of the Pope in the year 1773 AD.
 After this the Beijing See, far overseas, remained empty for a while, but soon (1890 AD) the French Lazarists would descend on Beijing to work the new and fertile field.
 As a consequence, by the year 1900 AD, the Church was known as "The French Mission".

 After 1949 AD, the Church was taken over by the Patriotic Church of China, which refers to the communist party of China rather than the Vatican for guidance.
 Eversince the official name of the Church in english has been Northern Church or North Church.